kad/meta-ostro/doc/howtos/booting-and-installation.rst

    :file:`/dev/mmcblk0p1`) on that device.

 #.
 The :command:`bmaptool` command will overwrite all content on the device so be careful specifying
    the correct media device.
-The ``bmaptool`` opens the removable media exclusively, helping prevent writing to an unintended device.
+The ``bmaptool`` opens the removable media exclusively and helps prevent writing on an unintended device.
 After verifying your removable media device name, you'll need to ``umount`` the device before writing to it.

    In the example below, :file:`/dev/sdb` is the